List of Star Wars spacecraft: Ghost (VCX-100 light freighter)

 The Ghost is a starship which made its first appearance in the Star Wars Rebels television series.
 Owned and piloted by the gifted Twi'lek, Hera Syndulla (voiced by Vanessa Marshall), it serves as "home base" for a small band of Lothal rebels during the Age of the Empire.
 The Ghost makes a cameo appearance in Rogue One near the Great Temple of Massassi on Yavin 4.
 Its captain, Hera Syndulla, is briefly mentioned in the film, and its repair droid, Chopper, makes a brief appearance inside the Temple, and later participates in the Battle of Scarif.
 Han Solo (Alden Ehrenreich) pretends to own a spacecraft of the same model in Solo: A Star Wars Story, during the Sabacc game in which he first met Lando Calrissian (Donald Glover).
 The Ghost later participated in major decisive battles against the Empire and its successors, notably at Endor, Jakku, and Exegol, making a cameo appearance in The Rise of Skywalker as part of the civilian reinforcements recruited by Calrissian; it was briefly disabled when Darth Sidious attacked the fleet with Force lightning, but it was reactivated and survived the battle.

 Reference material describes the Ghost as a modified VCX-100 light freighter, a model of starship produced by the Corellian Engineering Corporation.
 At 43.9 m long, the Ghost features a Class 2 hyperdrive and a maximum atmospheric speed of 1,025 kph.
 It has four cargo holds, one in each corner of the ship, and its armament includes a dorsal laser cannon turret with 360-degree rotation, two forward laser cannons in the nose turret, and two proton torpedo launchers.
 A short-range Corellian auxiliary starfighter named the Phantom doubles as the ship's third laser cannon turret when docked; its role was later filled by an extensively-modified Sheathipede-class shuttle named the Phantom II after the original was destroyed.
 The Ghost earns its name by carrying electronic countermeasures sufficient to evade Imperial sensors.

+Halo (SS-54 assault ship)

+The Halo is a starship owned by the bounty hunter Sugi.
+It made its first appearance in Star Wars: The Clone Wars 2008 series.
+Sugi often piloted the Halo with Seripas, a diminutive alien.
+In the Aftermath trilogy, the Halo was given to Sugi's niece Jas Emari.